 Before you incorporate UGC into your marketing strategy, it’s essential to build a framework to set yourself up for success.
-Here are some best practices to consider:
+Here are some user generated content best practices to consider:

-So, what are your UGC goals?
-There are a variety of ways that user-generated content could help you — below are some examples to get you started:
+What are your UGC goals?
+What purpose does UGC serve in your marketing strategy?
+There are a variety of ways that user-generated content could help you.
+Below are some examples to get you started: